Jahfry/SteamOS/keyd.md

 **I'll try to remember to edit this section after the next SteamOS update to answer whether you'll have to do this,** but I think it is a safe assumption.

-***Don't go any farther*** unless you are comfortable with running Linux terminal commands and are willing to take responsibility for any mistakes (at worst you may get to a point where you have to reset your Deck, this won't BREAK it, but mistakes *could* be very inconvenient)
+***Don't go any farther*** unless you are comfortable with running Linux terminal commands and are willing to take responsibility for any mistakes (at worst you may get to a point where you have to reset your Deck, this won't BREAK it, but mistakes *could* be very inconvenient).
+Honestly this guide is *meant for people who don't mind tinkering with Linux*.
+The best thing that could happen would be Valve incorporating 'keyd' into their distribution so that it didn't break on OS updates.
+If you don't feel like you can keep things straight for each update this process may not be for you. **An aternative is 'kmonad'**, which I've used before, but doesn't (at least not easily) work in Game Mode.

+*Why is Game Mode important?* Simply put ... frames per second.
+For me World of Warcraft gets about 50% more FPS in Game Mode than in Desktop Mode.
+If you've been happy with performance playing a game that wants a keyboard in Desktop Mode, look into 'kmonad' for a solution that works through SteamOS updates.
+I nuked the install that worked with 'kmonad' and forgot to document it so unfortunately (at least for now) I don't have a guide for that.

 ## 0. Prep work for compiling 'keyd' on the Steam Deck